daresnick/Case-Study-II-share/README.md

 #### Both authors would like to thank the instructor and TA's for the SMU Doing Data Science masters program class.

+#### The report.Rmd file was made using RStudio and includes an RMarkdown file that should run all the code and display all the figures if knitted in RStudio.
+The data used is found in the Data folder and all the code is also available and can be run from the analysis.R file in the Analysis folder.